-Buoys may be carried away, shifted, capsized, sunk, etc. Lighted buoys may be extinguished or sound signals may not function as the result of natural causes, collisions, or other accidents.
-Mariners should not rely solely upon the position or operation of floating ATON, but also use bearings from fixed objects, including shore-based ATON.
-Additionally, a vessel attempting to pass close aboard risks collision with a yawing buoy or with the obstruction the buoy may be marking.
+Lighted buoys may be extinguished or sound signals may not function as the result of natural causes, collisions, or other accidents.
+Mariners should not rely solely upon the position or operation of floating ATON, but shall use all means available to accurately fix the ship's position.
+Give buoys an appropriate berth when passing as a vessel attempting to pass close aboard risks collision with a yawing buoy or with the obstruction the buoy may be marking.